-This PTF (and its requisite PTFs) introduce a new
+This PTF (and its requisite PTFs) introduce a new:

-- Import Manager task in the z/OSMF Administration category. - Administrators can use the Import Manager task to import plug-ins, event types, event handlers, and links into z/OSMF. - z/OS data set and file REST interface is a new application programming interface (API). - This API allows an HTTP client application to work with z/OS data sets and UNIX files on the z/OSMF host system.
+- Import Manager task in the z/OSMF Administration category. - Administrators can use the Import Manager task to import plug-ins, event types, event handlers, and links into z/OSMF. - SDSF PTF UI15294 provides the descriptor to enable SDSF to be used as an external z/OSMF task - z/OS data set and file REST interface - This API allows an HTTP client application to work with z/OS data sets and UNIX files on the z/OSMF host system.